 Scoop golf ball size portions of peanut butter mixture (about three fourths of a 1/4 cup measure).
 Roll each into a ball using your hands.
-Place ball on the parchment paper lined pan and shape into an egg.
-The base of the egg should be 2 inches by 3 inches.
-Yield is approximately 22 eggs.
+Place ball on parchment paper lined pan and shape into an egg.
+Base of egg should be 2 inches by 3 inches.
+Makes about 22 eggs.

 Freeze eggs for at least 2 hours or until they become as hard as a brick.
-After the eggs are frozen, melt one package of chocolate candy coating in a small bowl according to package directions.
-Only remove 4 eggs from the freezer at a time to prevent them from thawing.
+After eggs are frozen, melt one package of chocolate candy coating in a small bowl according to package directions.
+Gradually add enough oil so melted chocolate pours out of a spoon in a steady stream.
+Only remove 4 eggs from freezer at a time to prevent them from thawing.
 (Thawed eggs will bend and break when they come in contact with warm chocolate.)

 Roll eggs, one at a time, in chocolate and place on a new, clean piece of parchment paper or turn used parchment paper over and use the other, clean, side.
 Refrigerate 30 minutes to set coating.
 Repeat process with second package of chocolate candy coating and eggs.
 Tip: For variety use 1 package of milk candy coating and 1 package of dark chocolate candy coating to make 11 milk chocolate eggs and 11 dark chocolate eggs.
 Decorate as desired.
 Enjoy!